Wednesday morning you sit up in bed, swing your feet over the side, and are startled as you put your feet into a cold, wet puddle of standing water.

 Stage 4 Messaging

-A lot of advertising consists of the very common “We’re wonderful.
+According to the folks at the solar marketing agency, a lot of advertising consists of the very common “We’re wonderful.
 We’re the best” kind of chest thumping one would expect from car dealers or personal injury attorneys.
 Among those businesses which sell services, “We’ve been in business for 70 years,” is an all too typical statement.

 But, if it was your sink is running over, would you care how long anyone’s been in business?